cloud-gov/cg-site/_docs/pricing/quotas.md

 ---

-cloud.gov usage is billed by org memory quota.
+Cloud.gov usage is billed by org memory quota.

 ## Costs